ocupop/refed-website/src/_states/california.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: >-
-      California allows the feeding of pasteurized milk to farm animals, and the feeding of animal-derived waste to swine provided that it has been properly heat-treated and fed by a licensed facility.
+    overview: 'California allows the feeding of pasteurized milk to farm animals, and the feeding of animal-derived waste to swine provided that it has been properly heat-treated and fed by a licensed facility.
 All other waste may be fed to swine without heat-treatment.
-Individuals may feed household garbage to their own swine without

-      heat-treating it and without a permit.
+Individuals may feed household garbage to their own swine without heat-treating it and without a permit.'
     summary:
     link_url:
     legislation:
       - title: 'CAL.
 FOOD & AGRIC.
 CODE §§ 32, 10901–90, 34006 (2015)'
         animals_covered: Farm animals; swine
-        definition_of_garbage: 'Any waste which consists in whole or in part of any animal waste that results from the handling, preparing, cooking, and consuming of food, including the o al from any animal carcass or from any part of an animal carcass.
+        definition_of_garbage: 'Any waste which consists in whole or in part of any animal waste that results from the handling, preparing, cooking, and consuming of food, including the offal from any animal carcass or from any part of an animal carcass.
 It does not, however, include such waste from ordinary household operations that is fed directly to swine on the premises. § 10901 (2015).'
         prohibitions: 'No feeding untreated garbage to swine or unpasteurized milk to farm animals.
 Exception for ndividuals feeding household garbage. §§ 10901–90, 34006 (2015).'
         licensure_requirements: An individual or facility must obtain an annual license from the state before feeding garbage to swine. § 10981 (2015).
         treatment_requirements: All garbage must be heated to at least 212 degrees Fahrenheit or boiling point for at least 30 minutes or else treated in some other manner approved by the state. § 10952 (2015).